Perspectives from the Himalaya

 A Reset

 When fragmentation occurs and the path taken bends unexpectedly, the physicality of being begins to shred little by little.
 On the mat, realignment occurs.
 Breath slows down and becomes the companion that cleans the slate.
 A reset.
-The shades of sun and earth begin to colour the walls, glowing and warm so that the attention of the dweller turns out to the beauty that lays…
+The shade of sun and earth begin to colour the walls, glowing and warm so that the attention of the dweller turns out to the beauty that lays…

 Where the Heart Resides